What is Infura?

 And finally – beyond the benefits to the human beings of Web3, Infura helped to ignite the system itself.
 It made projects scalable, which in turn caused the entire system to expand and develop at a rate not seen in any other space.
 The sheer pace of this development is one of the things that made web3 so remarkable, and Infura had a part to play in all of it.

-Problems with Infura: A Return to Centralization?
+Potential drawbacks: A Return to Centralization?

 All this sounds great, right?
 But it comes at a price.
 Let’s loop back to what we said at the beginning.